-For most of the sector, financial reporting and planning for 2020 is going to differ substantially from previous years.
+For most of the industry, financial reporting and planning in 2021 is going to differ substantially from previous years.
 Governments all over the world have implemented a range of measures relating to financial assistance and temporary tax relief.
-The dynamic nature of the pandemic means that governments are adapting their strategies regularly, so it is important that hotel owners and operators are aware of this support and taking full advantage of the assistance available.
-Not only will COVID-19 lead to asset impairment considerations that will need to be assessed for reporting and covenant purposes, but companies will also need to assess how the pandemic and government support will impact going concern considerations associated with future cash flows and earnings.
+The dynamic nature of the pandemic means that governments are adapting their strategies regularly, so it is important that hotel owners and operators are aware of this support and take full advantage of the assistance available.
+Not only is COVID-19 leading to asset impairment considerations that will need to be assessed for reporting and covenant purposes, companies will also need to assess how the pandemic and government support will impact growing concerns associated with future cash flows and earnings.